georgiee/coding-for-kids/slides.md

 ![](images/03-how/makeymakey.jpg )

 ---
+^ When you two connected objects touch each other

-^ When you close a circuit you virtually press a defined key
+^ they close a circuit on the MakeyMakey

+^ and you virtually press a defined key

 ^ And what can you do with it?